📦 Retailers guide to customer engagement during post-purchase journey.

 As retailers, understanding and optimizing this journey is akin to turning a one-time buyer into a loyal patron.

-The post purchase customer journey refers to the series of interactions and experiences that a customer goes through after making a purchase from an eCommerce retailer.
+The post-purchase customer journey is the series of interactions, expectations, and experiences that happen after a customer completes a purchase.

 Our internal data at WISMOlabs reinforces the significance of post purchase customer journey phase: on average, about 88% of consumers desire notifications regarding the progress of their orders.
 Notably, the open rate of such notifications is 21% higher than other emails sent out by retailers, indicating a higher level of engagement during the post-purchase phase.
 By providing a seamless and positive post-purchase experience, retailers can foster stronger relationships with customers, encourage positive reviews and recommendations, and drive sustainable business growth.